etetoolkit/ete/doc/tutorial_trees.rst

 -----------------------

-In order to load a tree from a newick text string you can use the constructor :class:`Tree`, provided by the main module :mod:`ete_dev`.
+In order to load a tree from a newick text string you can use the constructor :class:`TreeNode` or its :class:`Tree` alias, provided by the main module :mod:`ete_dev`.
 You will only need to pass a text string containing the newick structure and the format that should be used to parse it (0 by default).
 Alternatively, you can pass the path to a text file